Sheng-Jun/tmux_config/README.md

 To resume: Ctrl+x then z

-7. Scroll up/down a pane: Ctrl+x then PageUp/PageDown
+7. Scroll up/down in a pane: Ctrl+x then PageUp/PageDown

 To exit the scrolling mode: Enter

 P.S.
-Mouse wheel can't scroll the pane, before enter the scrolling mode.
+Mouse wheel can't scroll, before enter the scrolling mode.

 Instead of that, it can show the command history.